 3D Printed Metals

 3D printed metals allow you to produce metal parts, products, prototypes and tooling with no additional setup time or fees.
-Like all 3D printing, metal printing and direct metal laser sintering (DMLS) can produce designs with complex internal geometries like nested cores or spiral vents.
-3D printed metals offer good value for functional prototypes, conceptual models or small production runs.
-For large-scale metal manufacturing, we generally recommend machining instead.
+Like all 3D printing, direct metal printing, metal printing and direct metal laser sintering (DMLS) can produce designs with complex internal geometries like nested cores or spiral vents.
+3D printed metals offer good value for functional prototypes, conceptual models or small- to medium-sized production runs.